Ahmadnagar Sultanate: Revenue system of Malik Ambar

 The revenue system introduced by Malik Ambar was based on the revenue system introduced in Northern India and some parts of Gujarat and Khandesh subahs by Raja Todarmal.
 Lands were classified as good or bad according to their fertility and he took a number of years to ascertain accurately the average yield of lands.
 He abolished the revenue farming.
 At first, revenue was fixed as two-fifths of the actual produce in kind, but later the cultivators were allowed to pay in cash equivalent to approximately one-third of the yield.
-Although an average rent was fixed for each plot of land but actual collections depended on the conditions of crops and they varied from year to year.
+Although an average rent was fixed for each plot of land, actual collections depended on the conditions of crops and they varied from year to year.

+Culture

-Art and architecture
+Art

 Under the reigns of successive rulers of the dynasty, architecture and art flourished in the kingdom.
 The earliest extant school of painting in the Deccan sultanates is from Ahmadnagar.
 Several palaces, such as the Farah Bakhsh Bagh, the Hasht Bihisht Bagh, Lakkad Mahal were built, as were tombs, mosques and other buildings.
 Many forts of the Deccan, such as the fort of Junnar (later renamed Shivneri), Paranda, Ausa, Dharur, Lohagad, etc. were greatly improved under their reign.
 Daulatabad, which was their secondary capital, was also heavily fortified and constructed in their reign.
 Literature was heavily patronised in the kingdom, as seen through manuscripts such as the Tarif-i Husain Shah Badshah-i Dakan.
 Sanskrit scholarship was also given a boost under their rule, as demonstrated by the works of Sabaji Pratap and Bhanudatta.
 The city of Ahmadnagar, founded by the Nizam Shahs, was described as being comparable to Cairo and Baghdad, within a few years of its construction.
 It was modelled along the great cities of the Persianate world, given the Shi'i leanings of the dynasty.

+Architecture

+A number of palaces such as the Farah Bakhsh Bagh, Ahmadnagar Fort, Hasht Bihisht Bagh, and Manjarsumbah are in and around Ahmadnagar city.
+There exist tombs of nobles like Salabat Khan and Changiz Khan, and also of saints like Shah Sharif and Bava Bangali.

+Malik Ambar is credited with the construction of the Janjira Fort in the Murud Area of present-day Maharashtra India.
+After its construction in 1567 AD, the fort was key to the Sidis withstanding various invasion attempts by the Marathas, Mughals, and Portuguese to capture Janjira.

+Farah Bagh (also called as Faria Bagh) is situated in Ahmednagar, Maharashtra.
+It is a palace build by Nizam Shahi rulers in Ahmednagar.

+Farah Bagh was the centrepiece of a huge palacial complex completed in 1583.
+It were the special possessions of the royal household and Murtaza Nizam Shah often retired here to play chess with a Delhi singer whom he called Fateh Shah and also built for him a separate mahal called Lakad Mahal in the garden.